muratk5n/thirdwave/en/README.md

 ---

-For significant states (higher sighitings compared to population), we calculate sightings midpoint, checked two, Idaho and Arizona, both have airbases nearby.
+For significant states (higher sightings compared to population), we calculate sightings midpoint, checked two, Idaho and Arizona, both have airbases nearby.
 Weakens alien hypothesis somewhat